Running Calf Injuries

 Total rupture.
 All the muscle fibres have been torn, losing continuity throughout the muscle.
 This is a serious injury and highly disabling.
 The athlete will be unable to walk pain free.
 Often bruising will appear below the tear site and there may well be a palpable bulge where the calf muscle has recoiled upon itself.

-As with any injury, on the road to recovery, progressive and comprehensive exercise based rehabilitation is key to avoiding recurrence or secondary injuries.
-These often occur through compensatory movements which may have become habit during the injured period.
+As with any injury, on the road to recovery, progressive and comprehensive exercise-based rehabilitation is key to avoiding recurrence or secondary injuries.
+These often occur through compensatory movements which may have become habitual during the injured period.

 As with any injury, the rehabilitation phase is an ideal opportunity to target those areas we all ignore in our weekly training routine.
 The core muscles and glute muscles are a great place to turn focus to when you are restricted in terms of activity.
 The stronger these muscles can become, the more likely a successful outcome is to be reached both in terms of injury recovery and subsequent performance.